Korean American Presbyterian Church: Statistics

-In California the church it used to maintains its own Seminary until the split with World Korean Presbyterian Church in 2013.
-The denomination also maintains unaccredited seminaries in Northern California, Chicago, and New York, but accepts other conservative Seminary graduate pastors after examination.
+In California the church it used to maintains its own Seminary.
+The denomination also maintains accredited seminaries in Northern California, Chicago, and New York, but accepts other conservative Seminary graduate pastors after examination.
 According to KAPC statistics for 2010, the denomination had 53,000 baptized members, 600 affiliated congregations.
 The church has ministries in the US army, and chaplains.
-It experience rapid growth.
-The church now has 31 presbyteries, included 4 presbyteries in Southern California, 3 presbyteries in Northern California, a Presbytery in Hawaii, it has 8 presbyteries in the Eastern American states, a Central Presbytery, Southern and Southeastern US Presbyteries, it has in Brazil a Brazilian Presbytery, one in the Philippines, and a Pacific Ocean Presbytery, the Latin America Presbytery and the Presbytery of New Zealand,.
-In 2010 an English language Presbytery was launched.
+It experienced rapid growth.
+The church now has 31 presbyteries, included 6 presbyteries in Southern California, 1 presbyteries in Northern California, a Presbytery in Hawaii, it has 15 presbyteries in the Eastern American states, a Central Presbytery, Southern and Southeastern US Presbyteries, it has in Brazil a Brazilian Presbytery, one in the Philippines, and the Latin America Presbytery and the Presbytery of New Zealand,.
+In 2002, an English language Presbytery was launched.
 It has missions in 19 countries.

 In 2021, the denomination estimated a total of 80,000 members (70,000 communicants and 10,000 non-communicants).

-The main office of the General Secretary located in Apple Valley, CA, near Los Angeles.
+The main office of the General Secretary located in Las Vegas, Nevada.